Calibration Methods of Silicon Photomultiplier for JUNO-TAO Central Detector: Introduction

-According to Guan's paper \cite{Ref17}, the OCT of the HPK (Hamamatsu Photonics K. K) \cite{Ref39} SiPM used in TAO is primarily composed of external optical crosstalk (EOCT).
+According to the study in Ref. \cite{Ref17}, the OCT of the HPK (Hamamatsu Photonics K.K.)
+SiPM used in TAO is primarily composed of external optical crosstalk (EOCT).
 In laboratory settings, the EOCT rate of SiPMs can be measured by placing two SiPMs face-to-face and detecting the probability of coincident signals from both SiPMs \cite{Ref17, Ref18}.
 However, in the final detector configuration (such as the TAO CD), SiPMs are not arranged face-to-face.
-In recent work, Gallacher proposed a time correlation method to measure the EOCT of SiPMs \cite{Ref19} in the LoLX experiment, where 96 SiPMs were operated at a temperature of 165 K. The dark count rate (DCR) in the LoLX experiment was significantly lower than that in the TAO experiment.
-In the TAO CD, the total DCR across all channels of approximately 200$\mu\text{s}^{-1}$, so time coincidences can occur between different DN signals, and making the time correlation method unsuitable for the TAO.
+In recent work, Gallacher et al. proposed a time correlation method to measure the EOCT of SiPMs \cite{Ref19} in the LoLX experiment, where 96 SiPMs were operated at a temperature of 165 K. The dark count rate (DCR) in the LoLX experiment was significantly lower than that in the TAO experiment.
+Based on the results from the TAO SiPM mass test \cite{Ref32}, the DCR of the TAO SiPMs at -50\si{\degreeCelsius} is approximately 50 Hz/\si{\mm\squared}.
+In the TAO CD, 4024 SiPM tiles are deployed, where the area of each SiPM tile is $50.7 \times 50.7$ \si{\mm\squared}.
+Therefore, the total DCR of all SiPMs is approximately 500 MHz, the probability of accidental dark noise coincidence events within the 48 ns time correlation window (the presence of multiple dark noise events in the time window) approaches 100\%, which demonstrates that the time correlation method in the TAO detector will inevitably pick up dark noise events rather than genuine optical crosstalk signals.
 Therefore, a new EOCT calibration method must be developed.

-This paper investigates and presents channel-level calibration methods for SiPMs installed in the TAO CD, including calibration of the dark count rate (DCR), relative photon detection efficiency (PDE), internal optical crosstalk (IOCT) rate, gain, and time offset.
-Additionally, a method based on selectively turning on and off different groups of SiPMs utilizing the fine control capability of the SiPM high-voltage system and an LED calibration source is proposed to calibrate the EOCT rate and emission angle distribution.
-This study is conducted using simulated data generated by the TAO offline software.
+This paper investigates and presents channel-level and tile-level calibration methods for SiPMs installed in the TAO CD, including calibration of the DCR, relative PDE, internal optical crosstalk (IOCT) rate, gain, and time offset.
+Additionally, a method based on selectively turning on and off different groups of SiPM tiles utilizing the fine control capability of the SiPM high-voltage system and an LED calibration source is proposed to calibrate the EOCT rate and emission angle distribution.
+This study uses simulated data generated by the TAO offline software.